argupta98/moos-ivp-pLearn/readme.md

 The directory structure for the moos-ivp-extend is decribed below:

-bin              - Directory for generated executable files build            - Directory for build object files build.sh         - Script for building moos-ivp-extend CMakeLists.txt   - CMake configuration file for the project lib              - Directory for generated library files README           - Contains helpful information - (this file). src              - Directory for source code pLearn		 - Directory for Reinforcement Learning docs		 - Contains Documentation and Instructions for using pLearn toolbox
+-bin: Directory for generated executable files
+-build: Directory for build object files
+-build.sh: Script for building moos-ivp-pLearn -CMakeLists.txt: CMake configuration file for the project
+-lib: Directory for generated library files
+-README: Contains helpful information - (this file).
+-src: Directory for source code
+-pLearn: Directory for Reinforcement Learning
+-docs: Contains Documentation and Instructions for using pLearn toolbox